 Subversion: Siberian musk deer.
 Seen from afar, it's an adorable bambi.
 Seen from up close, it's an adorable bambi with creepy vampire fangs.
 Despite the look, it's not a particularly dangerous animal.

-Armadillos; generally they'll flee from any humans by burrowing, and prefer to lock themselves in place if you try to root them from a surface it take effort to dig through, but most Armadillos carry leprosy, which they're immune to.
+Armadillos; generally they'll flee from any humans by burrowing, and prefer to lock themselves in place; if you try to root them from a surface it will take effort to dig through, but most Armadillos carry leprosy, which they're immune to.
 A single swipe on raw skin could very easily give you one of the most feared contagious diseases in world history.

 The porcupine puffer is a friendly-looking curious fish that also happens to be a vicious predator.
 Yes, you read that right.
-Porcupine puffers (like all puffer fish) have teeth are formed into a beak-like shape that's razor sharp.
+Porcupine puffers (like all puffer fish) have teeth that are formed into a beak-like shape that's razor sharp.
 Likewise, they have powerful jaws that allow them to crack open the shells of creatures like clams and snails.
 Here's one eating a hermit crab.